Computing isogenies from modular equations in genus two: Moduli spaces and the deformation map

 \end{proof}

-When identifying the tangent space at~$\tau$ with the symmetric matrices, the action of~$\Sym^2$ at a matrix~$U$ on the tangent space is given by $M \mapsto M U M^\tp$.
-It is then easy to check that this action is indeed compatible with the action of~$\Sp_{2g}(\Z)$ on~$\tau$ and~$U$.
-From \cref{prop:analytic_kodaira}, we recover that derivatives of Siegel modular invariants have weight~$\smash{\Sym^2}$ in the sense of~§\ref{sec:mf}; moreover the basis of differential forms~$\omega(\tau)$ from~§\ref{subsec:siegel} and the matrix~$\djdtau$ defined in~§\ref{subsec:norm-matrix} are correctly normalized.
+From \cref{prop:analytic_kodaira}, we recover that the derivatives of modular invariants have weight~$\smash{\Sym^2}$ in the sense of~§\ref{sec:mf}.
+Moreover, the basis of differential forms~$\omega(\tau)$ from~§\ref{subsec:siegel} and the matrix~$\djdtau$ defined in~§\ref{subsec:norm-matrix} are correctly normalized.